svtoria/pricing-component/README.md

-# Frontend Mentor - FAQ accordion card solution
+# Frontend Mentor - Pricing component with toggle

-This is a solution to the [FAQ accordion card challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/pricing-component-with-toggle-8vPwRMIC/hub/pricing-component-with-toggle-9LS-Rr21l).
+This is a solution to the [Pricing component with toggle on Frontend Mentor](https://www.frontendmentor.io/challenges/pricing-component-with-toggle-8vPwRMIC/hub/pricing-component-with-toggle-9LS-Rr21l).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents